datadiversitylab/datadiversitylab.github.io/src/news/spring-2025-list-2025.md

   - "2025"
 order: 1
 ---
+* Our PI, Cristian, was selected to receive the 2025 Faculty Excellence award for research.
+This is a huge accomplishment that is well deserved, congratulations Cristian!
+* Yichao Zeng, one of our lab members, has been selected as one of four Junior Research Chair holders at Université PSL (Paris Sciences et Lettres University).
+This experimental recruitment campaign aims to attract postdoctoral researchers of the highest international caliber.
+The four funded projects span the natural sciences, engineering, humanities, and social sciences.
+Developed in collaboration with Dr. Hélène Morlon and previously awarded a Seal of Excellence in a Marie Curie fellowship call, Zeng’s project focuses on the micro-macroevolution and resilience of species interaction networks.
+Zeng will carry out the research in Dr. Morlon’s group at École Normale Supérieure (ENS), a member of Université PSL.
+Congratulations Yichao!
 * Members of the DDL were a part of submitting a project to the NSF CAIG grant.
 * Senior Clinical Data Scientist, Heidi Steiner, will be attending and speaking at an upcoming professional development meeting.
 Thank you Heidi!
 Read more about Heidi here: [Heidi Steiner](https://heidiesteiner.netlify.app/)
 * Bioinformatics scientist, Daniel Portik will be attending an upcoming professional development meeting to discuss finding academic career opportunities.
 Thank you Daniel!
 Read more about Daniel here: [Daniel Portik](https://scholar.google.com/citations?user=xZFaH9oAAAAJ&hl=en)